 Discontinuation of CEQ - frequently asked questions

-1. When will the Critical Essay Question (CEQ) examination in its current format be retired?
+1. When was the Critical Essay Question (CEQ) examination in its current format retired?

-The Board has determined that the CEQ will be retired from September 2025.
+The CEQ was retired in September 2025.
 The March CEQ examination was last delivery of the CEQ.

-The Board’s decision follows the 2023 ACER report, which recommended moving toward a programmatic assessment approach aligned with the RANZCP Curriculum and contemporary best practices.
-The ACER report raises concerns about the CEQ’s validity and reliability, highlighting that its essay-based format may not effectively assess the intended competencies.
-It also notes that the format creates an artificial disadvantage for SIMGs and candidates whose first language is not English, potentially undermining fairness and equity.
+The Board’s decision followed the 2023 ACER report, which recommended moving toward a programmatic assessment approach aligned with the RANZCP Curriculum and contemporary best practices.
+The ACER report raised concerns about the CEQ’s validity and reliability, highlighting that its essay-based format may not effectively assess the intended competencies.
+It also noted that the format creates an artificial disadvantage for SIMGs and candidates whose first language is not English, potentially undermining fairness and equity.

 3. Will there be a replacement of the CEQ?

-A set of Critical Thinking in Psychiatry (CTIP) learning modules will be available on the Learnit platform from 24 October 2025, with a second rollout of modules in November 2025.
+In the short-term, a set of Critical Thinking in Psychiatry (CTIP) learning modules are available on the Learnit platform, with a second rollout of modules in November 2025.

 Completion of the CTIP modules will be optional until August 2026, after which it will become a mandatory Fellowship requirement.